 2/29/2012: Mental Health and Developmental Disabilities Public Hearing

-Topic: To solicit information on Post Traumatic Stress Disorder (PTSD) in veterans
+Topic: To solicit information on Post Traumatic Stress Disorder (PTSD) in veterans returning from combat.

 POST TRAUMATIC STRESS DISORDER

 According to the Department of Veterans Affairs (VA), post traumatic stress disorder (PTSD) is an anxiety disorder that occurs after a person has experienced a traumatic event.
 A traumatic event is a horrible, scary, or life threatening event that a person experiences personally.
 It is common for US military personnel and veterans to experience PTSD symptoms.
 These symptoms may include:

 • having flash backs related to the traumatic event; • thinking about the traumatic event despite the need to concentrate on other tasks;• avoiding situations that would remind a person of the event or avoiding crowds because they feel dangerous; • feeling numb, emotionless or not having positive thoughts; and • being easily startled and frightened by loud noises.

 These symptoms may occur as a result of combat experience.
 Exposure to a combat environment can have a strong impact on a service member’s mental health and psychological well-being.
 Experts believe that about 11-20 percent of veterans of the Iraq and Afghanistan wars experience PTSD symptoms.